Ivan Dean

 After becoming mayor, Dean's supporters, including President of the Tasmanian Legislative Council Don Wing, said they believed him capable of holding both positions.
-Dean praised ex-mayor Janie Dickenson's achievements but acknowledged there was 'much work to be done'.
 Some in the community praised him as a man that follows up on inquiries.
 He suggested that councils in the north should consider merging or at least sharing resources more cooperatively but took no action to progress this.

 In the legislative council Dean was known for anti tobacco efforts such as his Tobacco Free Generation private member's bill introduced in 2014 that would have prohibited the sale of tobacco products to anyone born after 2000.

 Dean created controversy repeatedly claiming that the introduction of red foxes to Tasmania was a hoax, and made a number of allegations against the eradication program resulting in police and Integrity Commission investigations; none of which found any evidence to support his claims.
 As a police officer, Dean led an investigation into the illegal import of foxes into Tasmania which failed to gain any evidence of the repeated introductions and was criticised for the result.

 He was defeated as Launceston mayor at the 2007 council elections, losing to challenger Albert Van Zetten in a surprise result that was attributed, in part, to his ability to hold two public offices and, in part, to Dean's support of a controversial pulp mill.
 He continued on as a member of the Legislative Council until 2021.